seanywang0408/Crawling-CV-Conference-Papers/README.md

 ```
 Replace the url and the conference names with your choice.

+If you want to crawl papers from other conference website, all you need to do is to write a retrieve function like the ones in `retrieve_titles_urls_from_websites.py`, to parse html code and retrieve the paper titles and pdf urls into two lists.

 ## Others

 **Warnings**: It is heard that crawling from conference websites might cause a banning of your IP (hasn't happened to me so far).
 Not sure of the risk.